damiencorpataux/xfm-project-skeleton/README.md

 # modify your controllers and views (adding/changing/deleting translations strings)
 # and start over at step 1 !
 ```
+**Note:** make sure you have read/write permissions on your i18n/mo/ directory.

 .po files header